Day 3: A Day In New York City

 What have I done today?
 I slept!
 I slept without being woken up by an alarm ring.
 Very relaxing.
 However, it was early in the morning.
 Due to the time difference, my body thought that it was already nine o´clock, although here in the state it was around six a.m. or so.
 Nevertheless, I felt refreshed and recharged.
 That is why I got up that early, took a hot shower and washed my hair the first time after almost two days.
 It was necessary, I tell you…

 The next thing was that I went outside and threw myself into the flow of this incredible city.
-I also followed my plan to find the replicas of the Statue of liberty.
-Super cool was that I found the Go City Card* which I used for getting a little discount on the Metropolitan Museum and the Brooklyn Museum.
+I also followed my plan to find the replicas of the statue of liberty.
+Super cool was that I found the Explorer Pass* which I used for getting a little discount on the Metropolitan Museum and the Brooklyn Museum.
 Thanks to them it was possible to choose these specific attractions.
 That is the most significant advantage of this City Card.
 You can pick yourself which sights are exciting and enjoyable for you and pay only for those you have chosen.
 Brilliant!
-By the way, if you will visit one of the following cities in the future, make sure to check for a Go City Card right here*.
+By the way, if you will visit one of the following cities in the future, make sure to check for an Explorer Pass right here*.
 It will make your life a lot easier and less expensive!

 Save up to 50% off gate prices for NYC attractions: